History of Native Americans in Washington, D.C.: Longest Walk movement

 Thousands of Native Americans have taken a 8,200 miles long walk from San Francisco, rallying at the National Mall for religious freedom for traditional American Indians and against laws considered anti-Indian by the native community.

 Indigenous Peoples March

-In 2019, the Indigenous Peoples Movement led the Indigenous Peoples March in Washington, DC.
+In 2019, the Indigenous Peoples Movement led the Indigenous Peoples March in Washington, D.C.
 The event included speeches, prayers, songs, and dance.
 Its goal was to draw attention to global injustices against indigenous peoples.